IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The *Manual on Human Rights Monitoring* says:

 > Lack of access to disaggregated information and statistics **may render... sectors of the population even more vulnerable as their actual situation would not appear in reports and aggregated charts, and hence cannot inform policymaking processes**.
-Disaggregated information can also reveal the de facto discriminatory nature of some policies and laws that would otherwise appear neutral.^[NManual on Human Rights Monitoring (Revised edition)]
+Disaggregated information can also reveal the de facto discriminatory nature of some policies and laws that would otherwise appear neutral.\[57]

 Likewise, *Integrating a Gender Perspective into Human Rights Investigations* says that including gender-specific analysis in reports is essential for supporting efforts to address those issues:

 > All efforts should be made to include key gender issues in the report itself, as well as in its summary.
 The analysis that reveals the differential impact on men and women of the violations suffered should be considered an integral part of the scope of the investigation and mandate and should be reflected among the findings and conclusions of the report.
-Moreover, considering that the report is likely to serve as the basis for follow-up actions, this **gender-specific analysis is instrumental in supporting efforts and tailored initiatives aimed at promoting victims' access to justice and effective remedies**.^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+Moreover, considering that the report is likely to serve as the basis for follow-up actions, this **gender-specific analysis is instrumental in supporting efforts and tailored initiatives aimed at promoting victims' access to justice and effective remedies**.\[43]

 The Commission's reports, submissions, and advice should clearly identify and highlight issues for men and boys.
 Reports should include issues that affect men *because they are men*, such as direct discrimination, and issues that predominately affect men, such as the treatment of prisoners.

 In 2015, men's advocates asked the Commission to report men's issues to the UN.
 Since 2015, the Commission's reports have had significant shortcomings for men and boys.
-For example, the Commission's 2016 submission for the sixth CCPR review^[@HRC_ICCPR_2016] raises the issue of \"discrimination that sees more Māori and more disabled people in our prisons\", but fails to include discrimination against men which also contributes to the over-representation of men in prison.^[Does gender really matter?: Criminal court decision making in New Zealand]
+For example, the Commission's 2016 submission for the sixth CCPR review\[5] raises the issue of \"discrimination that sees more Māori and more disabled people in our prisons\", but fails to include discrimination against men which also contributes to the over-representation of men in prison.\[34]

 ## Accuracy